-Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, cash equivalents and marketable securities.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, restricted cash, cash equivalents and short-term investments.
 The Company invests its cash equivalents in highly rated money market funds.
-The Company's marketable securities consist of short-term investments in a variety of interest-bearing instruments, which have included U.S. government and agency securities, high-grade U.S. corporate bonds and asset-backed securities.
+The Company's short-term investments consisted of U.S. treasury securities as of June 30, 2024.
 Deposits may exceed federally insured limits, and the Company is exposed to credit risk on deposits with financial institutions to the extent account balances exceed the amount insured by the Federal Deposit Insurance Corporation ("FDIC").
-During the periods presented, the Company has not experienced any losses on its cash, restricted cash, cash equivalents or marketable securities.
+During the periods presented, the Company has not experienced any losses on its cash, restricted cash, cash equivalents or short-term investments.